NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hey guys :slightly_smiling_face: Just to be clear, this facebook group is to coordinate the Wednesday night meetup.
 Not for general neurotech discussions - which should happend on this slack channel.
 I created the facebook group a long time ago for privacy purposes when sharing personal information such as my garage address, etc..

+11/11/2017 6:58 PM

+ **marion** :

+ >So dont worry, you are not missing out if you are not on this group.
+However, if you would like to coordinate or have more info about the next hack night, someone will gladly add you.